pakdevs/3-news/README.md

-# NewsApp - React Native News Application
+# The Pakistan Tribune - React Native News Application

 A comprehensive mobile news application built with React Native and Expo, featuring a modern UI, offline reading, personalization, and all the features you'd expect from a world-class news app like The New York Times or Wall Street Journal.